h3mps/website/content/publication/Hempel_JMP/index.md

 ---
-title: "The Impact of Greenbelts on Housing Markets: Evidence from Toronto"
+title: "Tightening the Belt: The Impact of Greenbelts on Housing Affordability"
 authors:
 - admin
-date: "2023-11-20T00:00:00Z"
+date: "2024-08-20T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).